Monthly Archives: April 2009

 I suspect given the large sum of money the Defendant might appeal.
 However, given the fact that the Jury decided on the $17 million dollars it seems the Defendant would have a high hurdle to cross to satisfy even leave to appeal.

-The Maple Leaf scandal continues
+The Maple Leaf Scandal Continues

 A new report by the union representing inspectors in the Maple Leaf food scandal places blame on the Canadian Food Inspection Agency.